ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 ---
-title: "Best Practices"
+title: "React Hooks"
 frameworks: ["react"]
 ---

 AG Grid fits perfectly into the React rendering ecosystem.
-This page explains best practices for using React with AG Grid.
+This page explains best practices for using React Hooks with AG Grid.

 This page assumes you are using React Hooks and not React Classes.